 Additionally, Gameday always measure PSA levels and hematocrit before prescribing TRT.
 If your PSA is below 4.0, you can safely begin TRT.
 If your hematocrit is above 50, you will need to donate blood first before beginning TRT (this is to ensure safety and long-term success).

 We are not just out to make a quick buck by taking advantage of males who don’t feel well.
 TRT is a significant life decision.
 Gameday physicians treat it as such by making it as safe and effective as possible.

 All in all, TRT will be much safer for you if you have accurate assessments for low T performed and are under the care of a knowledgeable licensed physician, such as the specialists at Gameday Men’s Health.

-Furthermore, if you’re experiencing symptoms of low T but your blood work comes back normal/healthy, chances are that TRT isn’t going to treat the underlying cause of your symptoms.
-This is imperative to consider as taking testosterone in a case where you already have adequate endogenous testosterone production can be unsafe.
-Remember, always confirm the suspicion that you have low T with proper bloodwork.
+Furthermore, if your blood tests come back normal/healthy, chances are TRT isn’t going to treat the symptoms you’re experiencing.
+Taking testosterone in a case where you already have adequate endogenous testosterone production can be unsafe and exacerbate other health issues.
+Remember, always confirm the suspicion that you have low T with proper blood tests.

 Here are some questions and concerns Gameday Men’s Health physicians often hear from prospective TRT patients:

 Contact us today and set up an initial consultation.
 We will be more than happy to answer any questions or concerns you have about TRT.